Kinlet Parish Council Risk Management Strategy

 Risk Management Policy Statement

-The Council is aware that some risks can never be eliminated fully and it has in place a strategy that provides a structured, systematic and focused approach to managing risk.
+The Council is aware that some risks can never be eliminated fully and it has in place a strategy that provides a structured, systematic and focussed approach to managing risk.

 Risk management is an integral part of the Council’s management processes.